EdgyEggplant/AdaptiveIS/README.md

 [sim4[i] = f(rand(3)) for i=1:10^4]
 ```

-A plot of the sample paths of the empirical means and the true mean:
+A plot of the sample paths of the empirical means and the true mean:?

 ```julia
 plot(sim1,label="ais")